-The exhibition’s narrative, articulated as three major chapters, revolves on three significant turning points in the evolution of human civilization: the Cognitive Revolution — the advent of language and communication, which enabled Homo sapiens to survive and form complex societies; the Agricultural Revolution — humanity’s first steps towards the evolution of settled civilization, laying the foundations for modern society; and the Industrial Revolution — a time of rapid scientific and technological developments that ushered in the contemporary era.
+The exhibition’s narrative, articulated as three major chapters, revolves around three significant turning points in the evolution of human civilization.
+The Cognitive Revolution — the advent of language and communication, which enabled Homo sapiens to survive and form complex societies.
+The Agricultural Revolution — humanity’s first steps towards the evolution of settled civilization, laying the foundations for modern society.
+And the Industrial Revolution — a time of rapid scientific and technological developments that ushered in the contemporary era.

-A group of divers from the diving club in the harbor reported the find to the Antiquities Authority whose officials then went with the divers to the location with a metal detector and uncovered almost 2,000 gold coins from the Fatimid period (11th century CE) in various denominations: dinars, half dinars and quarter dinars, of various dimensions and weight.
+A group of divers from the diving club in the harbor reported the find to the Antiquities Authority.
+Officials from Antiquities Authority then went with the divers to the location with a metal detector and uncovered almost 2,000 gold coins from the Fatimid period (11th century CE) in various denominations: dinars, half dinars, and quarter dinars, of various dimensions and weight.

-It’s actually an ancient churn.
+It is an old churn.
 Since it was hanging, it was easy to rock it from side to side.
 And it was used to prepare the butter.

 Findings from Hazor:

-For more info about this city check Tel Hazor post.
+For more info about this city, check the Tel Hazor.